bahtiyartan/troia/docs/48File.rst

 Please be sure that your code opens two files concurrently.

-Sample 3: Prepare Zip Content
+Exercise 3: Prepare Zip Content
 -----------------------------

 	- Prepare two files that contains digest data (SHA1) of two files.